DEGoodmanWilson/luna/docs/index.md

 ## Example code

 But don't take my word for it.
 Here is some code for serving a simple JSON snippet from a single endpoint.
-You can find and run this example in `examples/intro_1.cpp`
+You can find and run this example in `examples/intro.cpp`

 ```
 #include <string>
+#include <iostream>
 #include <luna/luna.h>

 using namespace luna;